humaans/figbird/docs/content/_index.md

 - `feathers` - feathers instance
 - `idField` - string or function, defaults to `item => item.id || item._id`
 - `updatedAtField` - string or function, defaults to `item => item.updatedAt || item.updated_at`, used to avoid overwriting newer data in cache with older data when `get` or realtime `patched` requests are racing
+- `defaultPageSize` - a default page size in `query.$limit` to use when fetching, unset by default so that the server gets to decide
+- `defaultPageSizeWhenFetchingAll` - a default page size to use in `query.$limit` when fetching using `allPages: true`, unset by default so that the server gets to decide
 - `store` - custom store instance - allows inspecting cache contents

 ### `createStore`